-Lab equipment is inadequate in room 119, where PH 101,2,3 is primarily taught, a course that serves several professional-programs, For this room, current Vernier LabPro Physics lab station packages would be purchased to replace out of date interfaces and sensors (of an ancient Vernier variety).
-These sensors and interfaces to collect and display data are an essential part of micro-computer based laboratory (MBL) activities that are central to a number of physics education reforms based on and supported by extensive physics education research.
-[Note: This is about computer connected electronic sensors and interfaces, not lab material or particular physical systems that are studied.]
-Funds would be used to purchase 6 lab stations plus an instructor set-up station.
+Lab equipment has recently been updated 119, where PH 101,2,3 is primarily taught, a course that serves several professional-programs.
+These sensors and interfaces to collect and display data are an essential part of microcomputer based laboratory (MBL) activities that are central to a number of physics education reforms based on and supported by extensive physics education research.
+It is necessary to establish use of the new equipment into a curriculum that can be used by the 4+ adjunct faculty members who teach these courses.
+In addition, incorporating a new edition of the text and expanding the test bank are tasks beyond the part-time positions that are assigned for these classes.